Forklift Battery Charger Selection Guide

 The True Cost of Opportunity Charging

-By operating a forklift on a battery, you are taking ampere hours (amps) out of the battery and then replacing the amps through charging, then taking them out again until the battery stops working and is worn out.
-So let’s do the math:
+When operating a forklift on a battery, you’re continuously taking ampere hours (amps) out of the battery and then recharging it until the battery eventually wears out.
+Let’s break it down:

-At 600 AH a day, the battery will run for 6 years.
+At 600 AH per day, the battery will last for 6 years.

 Fast Charge Forklift Battery Chargers

-If you use the full 1,350 amps per day, your battery will likely last only 2.66 years.
+If you use 1,350 amps daily, your battery will likely last only 2.66 years.